2016 Massachusetts Republican presidential primary: Analysis

 Massachusetts was Trump's best Super Tuesday state.
 According to exit polls by Edison Research, Trump's base were white non-college voters, whom he swept with 63% of the vote in a five-way contest.

 According to Pew Research, Massachusetts has the lowest percentage of Evangelicals of any Super Tuesday contest, but the highest percentage of Catholics.

 Aside from a few Kasich-voting towns in the Boston Metro, Trump swept every town in the state.

+Results

+Results by county

+Donald Trump won a majority or plurality of the vote in every county in Massachusetts.